A Day of Remarkable Agency Marketing Ideas

 When it’s happening

 The event starts at 10am and runs until about 4.30pm.
+There are breaks and opportunities to mix with the other delegates.

 We’re feeding you.
 The food is really nice!
 Just let us know when you book if you have any dietary requirements.
 (Veggie doesn’t count anymore.)

 There will be drinks afterwards.
+The Town Hall Hotel has a lovely bar.

 our amazing Venue